Against Full Scale IQ Fetishism

 Some people may bring up the “midwit effect” that is, linear relationships between intelligence and political views may obscure the trends in beliefs that occur in individuals with IQs above 120.
 I have not seen actual evidence of this happening in any political belief, and I invite those who have it to present it.

-If a political belief is true but is negatively correlated with intelligence, I find it hard to believe that intelligence strongly contributes to believing in true political beliefs.
+If a political belief is true but is negatively correlated with intelligence, it’s hard to believe that intelligence strongly contributes to believing in true political beliefs.
 Given that being able to distinguish between truth and falsehoods is a necessary quality to be a good intellectual, this suggests to me that this job is not highly g-loaded.

 Appendix